On Kodaira dimension of almost complex 4-dimensional solvmanifolds without complex structures: Special almost complex structures on N

 and we want to determine explicitly when this happens. \begin{enumerate} \item If $c = 0$, both systems are impossible since $\pi$ is irrational. \item If $c \neq 0$, we can solve the second equation finding that $x = \frac{m}{2\pi c} - \frac{b}{c}$ (we focus on the second system, but the situation for the first one is completely analogous).
 We can then substitute this expression in the first equation, and after we clean the denominators we find the equation

 We have then two further subcases: \begin{enumerate} \item if $b^2 = 2ca$, this equation is never satisfied, since $m \neq 0$; \item if $b^2 \neq 2ca$, this equation is never satisfied, since $\pi$ is irrational. \end{enumerate} \end{enumerate} In any case, the determinant is non-zero for every value of $I = (a, b, c)$ and so $u_I$ and $v_I$ must always be identically zero.
+Obviously $u_I = v_I = 0$ is a solution of the system.
 As a consequence $u = v = 0$, which implies that the Kodaira dimension of $(\cN, J)$ is $-\infty$. \end{proof}

 \begin{rem} Observe that with respect to the symplectic form $\xi$ we have that

 and that $\xi = \frac{1}{2} \ii \pa{\varphi^1 \wedge \bar{\varphi}^1 + \varphi^2 \wedge \bar{\varphi}^2}$ is of pure type $(1, 1)$.
 Moreover, $\xi$ is the $(1, 1)$-form naturally associated with the metric